 Moreover, they dig most everyone who expresses an interest in what they do.
 Asked why the group recently performed a benefit for presidential candidate and former Georgia governor Jimmy Carter, Toy remarks: “He’s a real big fan of ours, a hell of a nice guy.
 I don’t know much about his politics, but he could just sit there and tell you every song on your album.
 He knows the words to about every tune I’ve written.”

 For similar reasons, the MTB almost never turns down prospective interviewers.
 “If a person’s nice enough to come up and ask us to do an interview,” states George, “we’re damn sure gonna do it.
 It might be 11:30 at night, but we’re gonna do it.”

 In fact, adds the guitarist, he wishes he could talk frequently to fans as well as to interviewers.
 “I just finished a song with Jerry and Doug,” he says.
 “It’s about sitting in a hotel in Chicago on the 30th floor, looking out the window and not knowing what’s going on.
 And that’s the strange thing about being in a band.
 You know, all these people have seen us play, but we haven’t seen them.
 I’d like to just sit around and shoot the shit with them.
 I’d like to spend some time with each of them.”

-“It amazes me sometimes,” he admits, “to go onstage as the headline act before ten thousand people.
+“It amazes me sometimes,” he admits, “to go on stage as the headline act before 10,000 people.
 You look out there and you see all these people in this one building, man, and you think, ‘They all came to see us!’
 And they’re paying me to do it.
 It’s strange, it’s really strange.”